A chance to study in prestigious undergraduate classes

 The Electrical and Computer Engineering Program provides undergraduate students with the opportunity to join all undergraduate courses.
 Highly-flexible degree programs are structured to provide students with minimal constraints, consistent with a comprehensive introduction to the profession.
 Read more about ECE program details and course selections.
 You also have an opportunity to take courses in Game Design, Animation & Special Effects, Innovation & Entrepreneurship, and more.

 Fall Semester: August 26 - December 18, 2019

 Spring Semester: January 13 - May 19, 2020

 The Carnegie Mellon experience doesn’t end inside the classroom.
-As a Tartan, you’ll meet and learn from a geographically and academically diverse group of people during your time as an undergraduate student.
+As a Tartan, you’ll learn from a geographically and academically diverse group of people during your time as an undergraduate student.

-If you have questions about campus life, student life, or going to college in Pittsburgh and would like to ask a current student, email email@example.com with the subject line “Student Insight” and we’ll connect you with a student ambassador.
+If you have questions about campus life, student life, or attending the campus in Pittsburgh and would like to ask a current student, email 'email@example.com' with the subject line “Student Insight” and we’ll connect you with a student ambassador.

 Carnegie Mellon School Spirit and Traditions

 Pittsburgh encompasses almost 2,000 acres of land in just its city parks and offers county parks, state parks, and riverfront parks to its residents.
 The area is also attracting major corporations looking to set up shop.
 Transplants are surprised to find a hub of technology and education in